waywardgeek/evil_maze/README.md

       deleting the loop.
 After deleting it, draw an arrow from the door that used to lead into the loop to the door the loop used to go through when we'd finished the loop.
-Since the same path can go through the same door multiple times, we need to mark the one used most recently when this occurs, so we know which one to delete later.
+Since the same path can go through the same door multiple times, we need to mark the one we use when we go through a door so we know which one to delete later.

 ###Efficiency